zoggop/a_sort_of_soup/README.md

                         How many times 90 degrees to rotate.
 (0: North is up.
                         1: East is up.
 2: South is up.
 3: West is up.)
 If not specified, this will be chosen randomly.
+  --min-lightness [0-100]
+                        Unless specified by --lightnesses, lightnesses will be randomly chosen between --min-lightness and
+                        --maxlightness.
+  --max-lightness [0-100]
+                        Unless specified by --lightnesses, lightnesses will be randomly chosen between --min-lightness and
+                        --maxlightness.
-  --maxchroma [0-134]   Maximum chroma of image.
+  --max-chroma [0-134]  Maximum chroma of image.
   --hue-delta [Delta-E]
                         Minimum color difference between hues as calculated by CIE Delta-E 2000 at 57 lightness and 32 chroma.
 Values